top of page

 Herne Bay Folk Festival 2025

-Due to the fantastic success of the last 2 years and taking on board many of the comments from the public, Herne Bay Folk Festival is being extended in 2025 to run over 3 days, with the addition of Friday and Sunday which will be held at Hampton Bay Park with it’s fantastic Old Garage Bar as one of the venues.
+Due to the fantastic success of the last 2 years and taking on board many of the comments from the public, Herne Bay Folk Festival has been extended in 2025 to run over 3 days, with the addition of Friday and Sunday which will be held at Hampton Bay Park with it’s fantastic Old Garage Bar as one of the venues.
+Also the site offers camping for all Festival go-ers.

 We are delighted to feature headline acts from out of the county: the beautiful voice of the fabulous Edwina Hayes, the witty and entertaining Anthony John Clarke and the fun, stomping and quirky- Luna Barge.